Trial Skills Training

 San Marcos, Texas 78666

-The application deadline is midnight on Thursday, January 10th January 17, 2019.
-The application for the May 2019 TST is now closed.
-The Children’s Commission will initiate contact with each applicant’s appointing judge (or professional reference if the applicant will have a new primary judge as of January 2019) to confirm that the applicant is suitable for the training.
-Applications are not considered complete until the Children’s Commission receives confirmation from the applicant’s primary or appointing judge or professional reference that the applicant is a suitable candidate for the training and from the State Bar of Texas that the applicant is in good standing.
+The Children’s Commission will initiate contact with each applicant’s primary appointing judge to confirm that the applicant is suitable for the training.
+Applications will not be considered until the Children’s Commission receives confirmation from the applicant’s primary or appointing judge that the applicant is a suitable candidate for the training and from the State Bar of Texas that the applicant is in good standing.
 Applicants can be assured that judicial responses to these inquiries are typically very prompt.
-Attorneys will be notified by the Children’s Commission no later than the week of February 4th, 2019 about their acceptance into the May 2019 Trial Skills Training.
+Attorneys will be notified by the Children’s Commission no later than a few weeks following the close of the application period about their acceptance into the Fall 2021 Trial Skills Training.

 Due to the small number of participants which the training can accommodate, early applications are strongly encouraged.

 In addition to the practice/experience criteria listed above, applicants must be:

 - In good standing with the State Bar of Texas;

 - Currently accepting court appointments or representing the state on the CPS docket; and

 - Supported by their primary or appointing judge to participate in the Trial Skills Training.